Captain Moonlite: In popular culture

-In October 2017, the Australian History television channel broadcast an episode about Captain Moonlite, showing evidence that Scott did not shoot Webb-Bowen, but that Wreneckie did.
+In October 2017, the Australasian History television channel broadcast an episode about Captain Moonlite, showing evidence that Scott did not shoot Webb-Bowen, but that Wreneckie did.

-A musical based on the death cell letters of A.G.Scott called Captain Moonlite was written by Australian Musical Theatre Composer, Jye Bryant in 2019 and premiered at Redcliffe Musical Theatre in August 2020.
+A musical based on the death cell letters of A.G.Scott called Captain Moonlite was written by Australian Musical Theatre Composer, Jye Bryant in 2019 and premiered at Redcliffe Musical Theatre in August 2020 with a follow-up season at Richmond Players Inc in 2023.
+A third season was performed at Casula Powerhouse by Liverpool Performing Arts Ensemble in May 2024.
 Another musical based on Scott's life (also called "Captain Moonlite") was made by Gabriel Bergmoser with music by Dan Nixon.
 It was performed for the 2018 Midsumma Festival.

 Visual Artist Todd Fuller's animation 'with whom I was united by every tie' centres around Captain Moonlight and was exhibited in the Sulman Prize, 2019.

 The Zest Is History covered Captain Moonlite’s story in Season 1 Episode 11, in August 2020.